TRANSLATIONAL TEAM SCIENCE AWARDS

 The SOM Office of Research has started a new award mechanism for pilot funding - Emerging Challenges in Biomedical Research (ECBR).
 The intent of the award is to provide support for innovative, early stage research relevant to NIH priorities.
 The supported research is expected to lead to submission of novel interdeisciplinary program project grants and multiple PI R01s by UNC SOM investigators.
 Preference will be given to new projects and ideas from individual investigators and cross-cutting teams with the highest impact research across the spectrum of basic and clinical research.
 The funds are not meant as a supplement of bridge to an existing project.

-The purpose of the Spring 2016 challenge is to capture the broad interdisciplinary expertise of SOM faculty relevant ot emergent insect-borne diseases.
+The purpose of the Spring 2016 challenge is to capture the broad interdisciplinary expertise of SOM faculty relevant to emergent insect-borne diseases.
 It is anticipated that future funding challenges will be aligned with high profile research objectives such as concept clearances from NIH institutes and the Common Fund.
-Please see the for further information.
+Click here for information on the 2016 award recipients and their projects.

 OTHER INTERNAL FUNDING OPPORTUNITIES